id3asa/skills-github-pages/_posts/2025-02-19-oracledocker.md

   </code>
 </pre>

-From within SQL*Plus, create a user (schema) to hold come demo data.
+From within SQL*Plus, create a user (schema) to hold some demo data.

 <pre>
   <code>